Art Deco at Oval

 Curvilinear balconies, Fairlawn

-Curvilinear balconies on both sides of the central stairway, Fairlawn.
+Fairlawn features curved balconies on both sides of its central stairway.
 The balconies have a wavy band running along the bottom edge.
-This contouring element was typical of the Art Deco period and appears in several buildings along Maharshi Karve Marg, usually used on balconies and above the entrance porch.
+This contouring element is typical of the Art Deco period and appears in several buildings along Maharshi Karve Marg.
+It is usually used on balconies and above the entrance porch.

 Curvilinear balconies, Green Fields

-Streamlined curved balconies on upper floors, Green Fields.
-Streamlining was used to convey a look of sophistication and futurism in Art Deco buildings.
+Green Fields features curved balconies that are streamlined on the upper floors.
+Art Deco buildings used streamlining to convey a look of sophistication and futurism.

 Zigzag motif on vehicle gate, Green Fields

 Boundary pillar with banding.
-The pillar is shared between Green Fields (right half) and Queen’s Court (left half).
+Green Fields (right half) and Queen's Court (left half) share the pillar.

 Ivorine, 154 Maharshi Karve Road, Churchgate.
-Agustea font used for lettering.
+For lettering, the Agustea font is used.

-Detail of entrance porch with sunburst beamed canopy and a wave motif band, Ivorine.
+Detail of entrance porch with sunburst beamed canopy and a wave motif band, ivory.

 Wave motif on metal grille, Motabhoy Mansion

 Motabhoy Mansion, 130 Maharshi Karve Road, Churchgate.
-Wave-motif grille over entrance.
+The entrance has a wave-motif grille.

 Frozen Fountain motif on porch railing, Motabhoy Mansion